 20 pull ups

 30 air squats

 Do either 2-3 rounds, or do 1/3 of the movements to start.
 I modified for a long time.
-I also did pull ups (still do) using a band.
+I also did pull ups using a band, or jumping pull-ups, or worked on negative pull-ups: find a way to modify.
 All WODS can be modified for your level, ability, and past injuries- if the coach does not teach you how to modify, go somewhere else.